GarethOates/az-arch-master-class/PaaS/01. Event-driven/README.md

 Below are the step-by-step instructions and an explanation of each step.

+#### Enable Event Grid resource provider
+Before you can create the log stream, you will need to register the Event Grid resource provider.
+If you've used Event Grid before, skip to the next section.

+To do so, go to your Azure portal:

+1. Select Subscriptions
+2. Select the subscription you're using for Event Grid
+3. On the left menu, under Settings, select Resource providers
+4. Find Microsoft.EventGrid
+5. Select Register
+6. Refresh and make sure that the status changes to Registered Once the Event Grid resource provider is registered, please create the Log Stream and continue to the next section.

-1. Create Event grid partner topic.
+#### Create Event grid partner topic.
 Follow the below steps:

-	- In the Azure portal, search for **Event Grid Partner Topic**.
+1. In the Azure portal, search for **Event Grid Partner Topic**.
 Click on it.

-	- Click on Create button present there for Auth0 Partner topic.
+2. Click on Create button present there for Auth0 Partner topic.

-	- Provide the values for **Subscription ID** and **Resource Group Name**.
+3.Provide the values for **Subscription ID** and **Resource Group Name**.

-	- Click on **To Auth0 website**.
+4.Click on **To Auth0 website**.

-	- Login to the website using GitHub or other account you wish.
+5. Login to the website using GitHub or other account you wish.
 Then Go to **Open Dashboard**

-	- Click on the **Monitoring** -> **Streams**
+6. Click on the **Monitoring** -> **Streams**

-	- Click on **Create Stream**.
+7. Click on **Create Stream**.
 Provide the inputs for Event Grid.

-	- In the Azure portal, Check for the Partner topic that you created.
+8. In the Azure portal, Check for the Partner topic that you created.

-2. Create Azure Function App from the GitHub Code.
-Follow the below steps:

-	- Clone the [repository] (https://github.com/jeffhollan/build-2020-eventdriven).
-Open the code in Visual Studio.

-	- In the project, Go to **Connected Devices** -> **Publish** -> **Start**.

-	- Choose **Azure** -> **Azure Function App**.
+#### Activate your Auth0 Partner Topic in Azure
+Activating the Auth0 topic in Azure allows events to flow from Auth0 to Azure.

+1. Log in to the Azure Portal
+2. Search 'Partner Topics' at the top and click 'Event Grid Partner Topics' under services.
+3. Click on the topic that matches the stream you created in your Auth0 Dashboard.
+4. Confirm the 'Source' field matches your Auth0 account.
+5. Click Activate.

+#### Subscribe to Your Auth0 Partner Topic
+1. On the Event Grid topic page, select '+ Event Subscription' on the toolbar
+2. On the Create Event Subscription page:
-	- Create a new Function App.
+- Enter a name for event subscription

-	- Provide inputs for creating the Azure Function App.

-	- Publish the Function App.

-	- In the Azure portal, View the Azure Function App which you created.

-3. Create a Logic App.
-Follow the below steps:
+- Select your desired Azure service or WebHook for the Endpoint type.

-	- In the Azure portal, search for **Logic App**.
-Click on it.
+- Follow the instructions for the particular service.

-	- Click on **Add**.
-Provide inputs and create a Logic App.

-	- After Logic App gets created.
-Go to **Logic App Designer**.

-	- Create a event trigger.
-Provide the following values:

-		- Resource Type - `Microsoft.EventGrid/partnerTopics`

-		- Partner Topic Name - `<Name of Partner Topic created in Step -1>`

-	- Create a action.
-Go to all -> Azure Functions

-	- Select the App function which got created in Step-2

-	- Choose Process_Event function from the function app

-	- Add dynamic content "body" to the body.
+- Back on the Create Event Subscription page, select Create.